The Promenade

 Landside

-Named for the path of the canal, which flows into the city from the Seaside in this district, the Inflow was originally a lively hub of markets, warehouses, and festivals.
-Now, with the whaling downturn, and growing poverty in The Promenade, residents have little reason to celebrate holidays, nor goods to sell at market.
+Named for the path of the canal, which flows into this district from the Seaside, the Inflow was originally a lively hub of markets, warehouses, and festival grounds.
+Now, with the whaling downturn and the growing poverty of the Promenade, residents have little reason to celebrate holidays, nor goods to sell at the market.
 The Inflow, however, is slowly coming back to life under a new demographic.
 Here, those of talent, who fled the Seaside for a better life, are trying to make a living, and with them comes a new sense of community, but glaring inequality.Tidepool

-"The circles of proper society were shocked to learn upon the Exchange's annual report, that real-estate in the Tidepool neighborhood is being bought up by merchants from the Seaside.
+"The circles of proper society were shocked to learn upon the Exchange's annual report, that real estate in the Tidepool neighborhood is being bought up by merchants from the Seaside.
 Ghastly news for those who want to preserve landed civilization!" - Podspot HeraldAt the entrance to the Inflow, where in days of old, goods entered the city from the canals, is Tidepool.
-Formerly the home of a bustling warehouse district, where merchants in the many markets kept there goods, and traders organized their stocks for export, it is now the home of those skilled workers fleeing the dying Seaside.
-Any upstart artisan of talent began working their way into the Tidepool when whaling began to dry up, and have begun to build a bustling community despite the social rigidity of the haughtier half of the city.
+Formerly the home of a bustling warehouse district, in which merchants from the many nearby markets kept their goods, and traders organized their stocks for export, it is now the home of skilled workers fleeing the dying Seaside.
+Any upstart artisan of talent tried working their way into the Tidepool when whaling began to dry up, and have now built a bustling community - despite the social rigidity of the haughtier half of the city.
 While Tidepool's ancient warehouses still exist, many have been slowly repurposed into apartments for those lucky enough to move their family with them, and small exclaves of the Seaside's neighborhoods now exist within Tidepool.
+A small group of wealthy colonial whalers, in particular, have gobbled up large tracts of land.

 East Wade